kProtect/Welcome-to-Lee/README.md

 * Added right UI so when user cliks, it goes to correct links.
 * Added the Kyu's first application/development, link to first application
 * Added browser responsive webpage so users can view on mobile,tablet,desktop.
+* Made First application's image is larger in size than others.

 <br>